 This policy includes our policies on business ethics and conduct, conflicts of interest, associate honesty standards, use of company property, privacy, and confidential information.

 Commitments to External Initiatives

-Bed Bath & Beyond Inc. is a member of the Retail Industry Leaders Association and the National Retail Federation.
-These associations are valuable for the organization as a whole to learn about developments impacting the retail industry across a number of functional areas.
+Bed Bath & Beyond Inc. is a member of the National Retail Federation and the Retail Council of Canada.
+These associations are valuable resources allowing the organization to remain informed about developments impacting the retail industry across a number of functional areas.

 Critical Accounting Policies

-requires the Company to establish accounting policies and to make estimates and judgments that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities as of the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
-The Company outlines these policies in its 2011 Annual Report under Critical Accounting Policies (pg.
+The preparation of consolidated financial statements in conformity with GAAP requires the Company to establish accounting policies and to make estimates and judgments that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities as of the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
+The Company outlines these policies in its most recent Annual Report under Critical Accounting Policies. (pg.
 11 and following).

 Policy Regarding Shareholder Communications with the Board

 The Board welcomes communications from the Company’s shareholders.
 Shareholders may communicate directly to the Board of Directors, or to any particular director, by mailing a letter to the Lead Director with an address provided in the Policies for Shareholder Communication.
 Comments and questions made by shareholders are regularly reviewed and taken into consideration for decisions in regards to corporate policies or process.

 The Company’s Investor Relations group also regularly communicates with shareholders.